EESSI/docs/docs/site_build/site_cvmfs.md

 ```

 **Scripted summary of steps**

+WARNING: this will overwrite any existing squid config, so only execute this literally if you are on a fresh machine
 ``` { .bash .copy }
 # IP range (in CIDR notation) of the clients that should be allowed to use to use the proxy
 client_ip_range_CIDR=<some_range>